Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 This component will render the header content including the navigation menu links.
 This way, users can easily visit each of the pages.

 One way to do this is by importing the `Header` component in each of the pages’ files.
 But there is a drawback in doing this.
 Imagine if the site becomes complex and new pages are added, you’d need to keep updating every new page by adding the `Header` component.

-Instead of doing this, we will create a universal `Layout` component which will hold any of the shared components.
+Instead of doing that, we will create a universal `Layout` component which will hold any of the shared components.
 In our case, `Header` and of course `Footer`.
 We can then markup each of the pages to include the `Layout` component.

 Let’s see how it works.